Hibernian F.C.: Ownership and finances

 Although the football club was formed in 1875, it was not incorporated until 1903.
 The club remained a private company until 1988, when it was publicly listed on the London Stock Exchange.
 This public listing, combined with poor financial performance, made Hibs vulnerable to an attempted takeover in 1990 by Hearts chairman Wallace Mercer.
 This attempt was averted when Mercer was unable to acquire the 75% shareholding needed to liquidate the company.
 The club's parent company, Forth Investments plc, entered receivership in 1991 and Sir Tom Farmer acquired control of the club from the receiver for £3 million.
 Farmer funded redevelopments of Easter Road and financial losses made by Hibs, although he delegated control to other figures such as Rod Petrie.

 In December 2014, the club said it intended to sell up to 51% ownership of the club to its supporters.
 By November 2017, supporters had increased their shareholding in the club to 34%.
 The majority ownership of the club was sold in July 2019 to Peruvian-born US-based businessman Ronald Gordon, who became the executive chairman.
-On 21 February 2023 Hibernian announced that Gordon had died after a battle with cancer at the age of 68.
+On 21 February 2023 Hibernian announced that Gordon had died of cancer at the age of 68, and his majority shareholding was passed to his family.

+The agm held in February 2024 ratified a deal with Black Knight, the majority shareholder of English club AFC Bournemouth.
+The Gordon family retained majority control (60%), with Black Knight acquiring 25% for a £6 million investment.
+Minority shareholders, such as fans group Hibernian Supporters Limited, saw their holdings diluted.
+Black Knight sold their holding to the Gordon family in November 2025, with "philosophical differences" cited for the partnership breaking down.